KuanChiChiu/blog/_posts/2013-12-09-example-post.md

 ## Introducing Flex, a Jekyll theme

-Flex is a minimalist, responsive theme based on the website, [The Development](http://thedevelopment.co).
+Flex2 is a minimalist, responsive theme based on the website, [The Development](http://thedevelopment.co).

 ## Open Sourced on GitHub